Skip to main content

 NOTE: Applicants who move on to the second stage might be asked by the host University to provide additional documents.
 Failing to provide such documents might result the disqualification of the applicant.

-- one flat rate travel allowance for hotel transfer (in accordance with the country rate stipulated by a Regulation of the Minister of Family, Labour and Social Policy of 29 January 2013 in the Official Journal of the Republic of Poland under item 167),
+• one flat rate travel allowance for hotel transfer (in accordance with the country rate stipulated by Ministry regulations).

 All students (undergraduate/graduate/doctoral students) willing to pursue their exchange program in the Jagiellonian University within the bilateral exchange should be nominated by the International Relations Office (or equivalent) of their home university.